SoteriaInitiative/coredata/README.md

 ├── documentation/              # Use cases & design documentation
-├── example/                    # Example dataset implementing the standard ├── implementation/             # Example data generator and pattern editor ├── gcp-credentials/            # Credentials for Google Cloud (you may need to create the folder) ├── standard/                   # Standard specification ├── README.md                   # This file
+├── example/                    # Example dataset implementing the standard ├── implementation/             # Example data generator and pattern editor ├── standard/                   # Standard specification ├── README.md                   # This file
 └── LICENSE                     # License file